Hamsa-Labs/send-android-release-telegram-action/README.md

 2. **Start a chat with your bot** (search by username).
 3. Send a message like "Hello".
 4. Open this URL: `https://api.telegram.org/bot<TOKEN>/getUpdates` (replace `<TOKEN>` with your bot token) in your browser:
-5. In the response, look for:
+5. In the response, look for.
     ```json
     "chat": {
         "id": 123456789,